RenovAI helps retailers offer automated interior design advice to their customers – TechCrunch

 “Our picture recommendation engine goes through the images to understand the relations between the items, the color, the palette, the texture and material,” he said.
 “It does a statistical analysis to understand how things are matching each other, how to create the design rules of every substyle.”

 RenovAI already has pilots with online furniture retailers like Made.com and Mobly.
-And Gilady said that there’s plenty of opportunity for growth, even during the COVID-19 pandemic, since plenty of people are stuck at home and wanting to make improvements.
+And Gilady said that there’s plenty of opportunity for growth, even during the COVID-19 pandemic, as plenty of people are stuck at home and wanting to make improvements.

-“I think more and more retailers and mom-and-pop shops paying more attention to online,” he said. “[They know] that if they offer a more fun and seamless experience online, in the long run, it’s a bigger opportunity and we can reach more customers.”
+“I think more and more retailers and mom-and-pop shops are paying more attention to online,” he said. “[They know] that if they offer a more fun and seamless experience online, in the long run, it’s a bigger opportunity and we can reach more customers.”